gerry101/Intro-to-Tensorflow-2.0.0/README.md

 # Intro-to-Tensorflow-2.0.0
-Introductory Projects to Tensorflow 2.x and Data Preprocessing in Python
+Introductory Projects to Tensorflow 2.x and Data Preprocessing in Python.

 ### Projects
 Projects presented in increasing complexity